saitejesh-cyber/trust-before-intelligence-book/manuscript/02_chapter_1_why_agents_fail.md

 ## PART 3: THE INFRASTRUCTURE READINESS GAP

-### PART 3A: The Paradigm Shift—Why Software 3.0 Agents Require INPACT™-Ready Infrastructure
+### PART 3A: The Paradigm Shift - Why Software 3.0 Agents Require INPACT™ Ready Infrastructure

 When enterprises deploy AI agents on existing infrastructure and watch them fail, the instinct is to blame the models, the data quality, or the implementation team.
 But the failure runs deeper.
 Andrej Karpathy, former Director of AI at Tesla and co-founder of OpenAI, explains why in his June 2025 keynote at Y Combinator AI Startup School.[9]
 His thesis: "Software is changing quite fundamentally again.
 LLMs are a new kind of computer, and you program them in English."

-This paradigm shift explains why the 95% pilot failure rate isn't about insufficient technology—it's about fundamental architectural mismatch. **Software 3.0 agents require infrastructure that fulfills INPACT™ needs.
-Software 1.0 infrastructure cannot fulfill these needs without augmentation.** The databases, warehouses, and governance systems remain essential—but they need new layers for semantic understanding, real-time access, and dynamic permissions that enable agent operation.
+This paradigm shift explains why the 95% pilot failure rate isn't about insufficient technology, it's about fundamental architectural mismatch. **Software 3.0 agents require infrastructure that fulfills INPACT™ needs.
+Software 1.0 infrastructure cannot fulfill these needs without augmentation.** The databases, warehouses, and governance systems remain essential, but they need new layers for semantic understanding, real-time access, and dynamic permissions that enable agent operation.

 **The Three Paradigms of Software Development**

 Karpathy identifies three distinct eras requiring different infrastructure:

 **Software 1.0 (1950s-2010s):** Explicit logic in C++, Java, and Python.
-Enterprise data infrastructure—data warehouses, ETL pipelines, BI dashboards—was built in this era with rigid schemas, predefined queries, and deterministic outputs. **This infrastructure was designed for human-mediated decision-making, not autonomous agent operation.**
+Enterprise data infrastructure(data warehouses, ETL pipelines, BI dashboards) was built in this era with rigid schemas, predefined queries, and deterministic outputs. **This infrastructure was designed for human-mediated decision-making, not autonomous agent operation.**

 **Software 2.0 (2010s-2023):** Neural networks where "code" became learned weights.
 Enterprises adopted this selectively: computer vision for quality control, recommendation engines for personalization, fraud detection for security.
 These remained point solutions within larger Software 1.0 architectures.

 **Software 3.0 (2023-present):** Large Language Models programmable in natural language.
 Unlike narrow task-specific models, LLMs are general-purpose reasoning engines.
-Karpathy observes that Software 3.0 is "eating" Software 1.0/2.0—over time, many user-facing applications will be rewritten for natural language interaction.[9]
+Karpathy observes that Software 3.0 is "eating" Software 1.0/2.0 over time, many user-facing applications will be rewritten for natural language interaction.[9]
 In the near term, all three paradigms coexist: enterprises maintain Software 1.0 databases and business logic, leverage Software 2.0 ML models where specialized, while adding Software 3.0 agent layers.
 The long-term trajectory favors agents replacing traditional interfaces, but the transformation takes years, not months.

 **The INPACT™ connection:** Software 3.0 agents need infrastructure that fulfills all six INPACT™ needs.
 Software 1.0 infrastructure wasn't designed for these capabilities and requires augmentation across all six dimensions: